jbyck/rack-attack-rate-limit/README.md

 Rate limit headers are:

-* 'X-Rate-Limit-Limit' - The total number of requests allowed.
+* 'X-RateLimit-Limit' - The total number of requests allowed.
-* 'X-Rate-Limit-Remaining' - The number of remaining requests.
+* 'X-RateLimit-Remaining' - The number of remaining requests.
-* 'X-Rate-Limit-Period' - The time period, in seconds, that the X-Rate-Limit-Limit applies to.
+* 'X-RateLimit-Period' - The time period, in seconds, that the X-RateLimit-Limit applies to.

 ## Contributing